Categories

 If you and your family celebrate Christmas, that celebration will look very different during the course of a lifetime.
 Even the family you celebrate the holiday with will most likely change.

 When I was married, Christmas was church with the kids on Christmas Eve, then dinner.
-After the kids were asleep, we’d drink wine, watch ‘A Christmas Carol’ (Alastair Sim version, of course), and wrap gifts.
+After the kids were asleep, we’d drink wine, watch A Christmas Carol (the Alastair Sim version, of course), and wrap gifts.

-After the divorce, we still had dinner with the kids, but afterward, I’d go to my house, and the kids to theirs.
+After the divorce, we still had dinner with the kids, but afterward, I’d go to my house and the kids to theirs.

-However, on my side, wine and ‘It’s a Wonderful Life’ was replaced with scotch and ‘Die Hard’.
+However, on my side, wine and It’s a Wonderful Life were replaced with scotch and Die Hard.

-Church stayed the same even with the divorce.
+Church stayed the same, even with the divorce.

-The early mass was always crowded, and I was one of the reasons why.
-I was what some people call a ‘Chreaster’ (a person who goes to church only on Christmas and Easter).
+The early Mass was always crowded, and I was one of the reasons why.
+I was what some people call a Chreaster (a person who goes to church only on Christmas and Easter).

 Well, that all changed this year.

-Did I mention, I don’t like change?
+Did I mention that I don’t like change?

-My Christmas just moved to Pennsylvania without me, and I envisioned a very quiet, and lonely, Holiday.
+My Christmas just moved to Pennsylvania without me, and I envisioned a very quiet and lonely holiday.

 Fortunately, I was wrong.

-But the night was not over, there were still services.
+But the night was not over.
+There were still services.

 By services, I didn’t mean Catholic, which I am.